(move the cursor to the map for an alternative

 A circular

-walk from Hurst Green to Chaigley
+walk from Hurst Green to Longridge Fell

 Stonyhurst Estate and follow the bridle path.
 The path keeps to